Maria Sharapova Flaunts Killer Body In A Tiny Bikini & Booty Shorts: ‘Took A Little Road Trip’

 Maria Sharapova is on the move – and documenting it.
-The tennis superstar has already been turning heads: a killer workout video showing Maria in tiny shorts racked up crazy views recently, as The Inquisitr reported.
+The tennis superstar has already been turning heads.
+A killer workout video showing Maria in tiny shorts racked up crazy views recently, as The Inquisitr reported.
 Today has seen the 32-year-old showcase both her love of travel and zen living, with some stories landing on her Instagram account placing her in Europe.
-Maria did attend Paris Fashion Week, but it looks like she’s left the French capital for a little bit of country fun: Maria’s stories seemed to come from a rural setting with plenty of lush greenery and natural rocks.
+Maria did attend Paris Fashion Week, but it looks like she’s left the French capital for a little bit of country fun as Maria’s stories seemed to come from a rural setting with plenty of lush greenery and natural rocks.

 The stories opened up with hand-held footage showing Maria zooming through countryside lanes and some text explaining what was going on.